Table of Contents

 - Wireless interference: In wireless networks, interference from other devices can cause jitter by disrupting the transmission of packets.

-It's important to identify the root cause of jitter in order to effectively mitigate it and improve network performance.
+It's important to identify the root cause of jitter in networking in order to effectively mitigate it and improve network performance.

-To more accurately measure jitter in your network, and be alerted of when it happens, Obkio sends jitter alerts based on historical data and not just static thresholds.
+To more accurately measure jitter in networking, and be alerted of when it happens, Obkio sends jitter alerts based on historical data and not just static thresholds.

 As soon as there’s a deviation in the historical data, and your network is experiencing jitter, Obkio sends you an alert.